Strawberry Compote

-This sweet, vibrant, and simple strawberry compote is ready in under 20 minutes!
+This sweet, vibrant, and easy strawberry compote is ready in under 20 minutes!
 It’s the perfect addition to pancakes, waffles, ice cream, biscuits, and more!
 With bright, fruity flavors, this recipe is guaranteed to win anyone over.

 Spoonful of lemon strawberry compote.